-Let’s take a closer look at the strategies and see how they can help you become a more effective leader and manage project teams better.
+Let’s take a closer look at the 10 strategies and see how they can help you become a more effective leader and manage project teams better.

 1. Ensure balance within the team

 Ever wondered why organizations spend so much time on optimizing their recruitment process?
 Selecting the best people for the job is almost 50% of the work you’ll need to do.
 When selecting team members for a specific project, you have to make sure that their technical prowess and personality are compatible with the project’s requirements.

 Members that are too skilled but can’t operate as a team member will likely slow you down.
 Similarly, someone only with interpersonal skills can’t add value to the team.
 When building a team, looking for the right project management skills is necessary and finding the perfect balance is the key.